Shine My Rusty Halo

 I’ve learned so much about myself here.
 The self inventory helped me realize stuff way back in my past really bothered me a lot.
 The MRT was great and I found it fascinating learning about the prison I had locked myself in and how to escape it.
 I’ve seen myself all over the teachings about personality and my inner self.

-The A Forever Recovery addiction treatment program taught me that all my problems in life were caused by my drug and alcohol use and that I now have a choice.
+The addiction treatment program taught me that all my problems in life were caused by my drug and alcohol use and that I now have a choice.
 The inventory showed me where my addiction began and what may have caused it.
 It allowed me to get some things out that I was holding inside of me and the MRT was good for me.
 In the beginning, I didn’t think I was capable of doing the work but by pushing myself, it has given me a great reward.
 I now have goals to shoot for and I am learning to listen to my inner self.
 I have always been there but the drugs and alcohol have made it hard to listen to.
 I now know the right things that I should do.

 James G. 08/11/09

 I made the decision to come to an unknown facility with an unknown destination.
-I walked into the A Forever Recovery facility not knowing what to expect.
+I walked into the facility not knowing what to expect.
 I have never been taken out of my element before.
 During my flight to Detroit, a thousand things ran through my mind.
 I have never been to drug rehab.
 With my mind going a mile a minute thinking to myself how does drug rehab work?
 What does this place look like?
 Are the people like me?
 How long am I going to be there?
 I was so scared, thinking to myself what the hell have I got myself into.

 One thing I was sure of, I finally got to kick these pills.
 I knew that it wasn’t going to be pretty, but I was ready.
 I definitely went through hell.
 It took damn near three weeks before I fully recovered.
 I didn’t sleep for six days, or eat either.
 It took everything out of me to get motivated to do basic things.
 My mom has always said that I am hard headed and I have to learn the hard way, I definitely learned a hard lesson.

 Everything I went through to get where I am at today was so worth it, I wouldn’t trade it for the world.
 I needed this experience to change my ways.
-I can honestly stand here today and say it feels great to be clean and sober, and it would not be possible without the A Forever Recovery program.
+I can honestly stand here today and say it feels great to be clean and sober, and it would not be possible without the program.

 Crystal J. 05/07/09

-The A Forever Recovery addiction treatment program has done a lot for me and it is what I have needed for so long.
+The addiction treatment program has done a lot for me and it is what I have needed for so long.
 I know if you work at it then this program will work.
 Now that I have finished this program I am ready to start my clean new life and move on.
 I enjoy waking up everyday clean and sober and just being healthy.
 This is the way I have wanted to live for so long.
 Since I have gone through the steps I really know who my inner self is and learning all the new things.
 Doing my inventory has helped me deal with a bunch of problems that I had.
-I just want to say thank you to the A Forever Recovery program.
+I just want to say thank you to the program.

-I’ve come along way since I got to the A Forever Recovery facility.
+I’ve come along way since I got to the facility.
 When I pulled up to the front of the building, I thought this place looked like something out of a Friday the 13th movie.
 I met Boston Todd from security and he seemed pretty cool.
 After he went through my stuff and took away half of my toiletries he walked me over to the withdrawal house.
 I thought to myself, I’ve really messed up to get myself here.

 The first night of sleep wasn’t that BAD.
 Whitney made me some tea and I went right to sleep.
 The next three days were a living nightmare.
 I was super angry and trying to think of anyway to get back home.
 My attitude stunk and one of the nurses said “how are you feeling” and I said “I’m hurting from the top of my head to the tip of my toes, if you really want to know.”
 She went and got Morris and he brought me downstairs to his room for a one on one.
 He gave me some tough love, told me “I talked to your dad and you’re not going home, this program works and the food sucks.”
 By the next morning I was ready to do this, have an open mind, listen and get better .
 When I first got over to this side all the clients were so friendly and nice to me.
 So I thought hey, this program must work in some way or another.
 From the first class I went to that night with Keith, WOW.

-Well, here is what happened to me while staying at the A Forever Recovery rehab.
+Well, here is what happened to me while staying at the rehab.
 I found that drinking is not the cure I was looking for.
 It was the peripheral devices around that habit I learned to respect and recognize.
 The programs were the main support to sobriety.
 The round circle meetings-telling all, the steps-telling all, inventory-all important cleansing of the soul and excess baggage.
 At night the inner feelings with peers was important as well.
 The total approach was just perfect for me.

-The A Forever Recovery program helped me deal with being shy, letting my inner self out and helping my inner self and personality become one to make me strong enough to do what I want in life.
+The program helped me deal with being shy, letting my inner self out and helping my inner self and personality become one to make me strong enough to do what I want in life.
 It made me realize that I don’t have to tell myself that I can’t do something when I’ve never even tried.
 The inventory helped me discover why I used and hopefully I can let that go, but for now I will be O.K. without using.
-The MRI has hopefully helped me to gain the relationships back that were good in my life and are going to help me in the long run, and a boost if I need it!
+The MRT has hopefully helped me to gain the relationships back that were good in my life and are going to help me in the long run, and a boost if I need it!
 I need to live life for what it gives me and deal with everything in a calm way no matter what happens!